CenturyLinkCloud/PublicKB/AppFog/Legacy Version 1/installing-the-af-cli-Tool-on-windows.md

 </ul>
 </ul>
 <h3><a name="ruby"></a>Install Ruby</h3>
-<p>Download and install <a href="http://rubyinstaller.org/downloads/" target="_blank">Ruby Installer for Windows</a>.The installer already includes RubyGems.
+<p>Download and install <a href="http://rubyinstaller.org/downloads/">Ruby Installer for Windows</a>.The installer already includes RubyGems.
 We recommend using version 2.1 or older as some users have reported issues with Ruby 2.2 compiling.</p>
 <ul>
 <ul>
 <ol>